rsta2/circle/README.md

 ------------

 Copy the Raspberry Pi firmware (from boot/ directory, do *make* there to get them) files along with the kernel.img (from sample/ subdirectory) to a SD(HC) card with FAT file system.
 Put the SD(HC) card into the Raspberry Pi.

+Note that the file *kernel.img* can be renamed to *kernel7.img* for the Raspberry Pi 2 but this is optional.

 Directories
 -----------